 "I mix it with moisturiser for the face or body—its fantastic," he says.

 Kathy Genchi of Julien Farel Restore Salon & Spa in New York City agrees.
 "I love to add a few drops to my foundation or tinted moisturiser.
 Then, I use a foundation brush and apply to get a dewy, lit-from-within glow."
 Genchi's go-to is drugstore favourite L'Oréal Paris True Match Liquid Glow Illuminator (£9).
 "Unlike some watery formulas, this one has a very sheer finish and is the most versatile."

 Pro-Approved Highlighter Hacks

-Severino and Kennedy are all for an MUA staple, Dr. Paw Paw's multi-purpose balm, when your favorite highlighter isn't an option.
+Severino and Kennedy are all for an MUA staple, Dr. Paw Paw's multipurpose balm, when your favourite highlighter isn't an option.
 "Use an unpredictable product [like Dr. Paw Paw] the way you would use a cream highlight.
-There are no rules in the world of makeup—just have fun!" says Kennedy.
-"If you're on the run and want to add a hint of a glow use Dr. Paw Paw for an instant glow on your cheekbones, eyelids, and lips," says Severino.
+There are no rules in the world of makeup—just have fun." says Kennedy.
+"If you're on the run and want to add a hint of a glow, use Dr. Paw Paw for an instant glow on your cheekbones, eyelids and lips," says Severino.